 - Our Micro-Credit Programme - by providing control over material resources - raises women’s prestige and status in the eyes of men and thereby promotes equality

-It has been five years since the inception of the Women’s Micro-Credit Programme and already it has had a big impact on the otherwise voiceless and poor rural Kenyan women in the neighbourhood of Lewa.
+It has been ten years since the inception of the Women’s Micro-Credit Programme and already it has had a big impact on the otherwise voiceless and poor rural Kenyan women in the neighbourhood of Lewa.
 Over 800 women have benefited from this programme.
 Our aim is to continue to grow the programme to try and assist as many women in the region as possible.
 The programme has the following major objectives:

 - Promoting the development of women’s micro enterprises

 - Facilitating gender equity and access to resources by women